quitehacker/Advanced-Keylogger-with-Webcam-and-Microphone-Spy/README.md

 ## Working:
 * Creates a directory to temporarily store information to exfitrate
-* Gets all the essential network information -> stores to log file (takes about a minute in a half)
+* Gets all the essential network information -> stores to log file (takes about a minute)
 * Gets the wireless network ssid's and passwords in XML data file
 * Retrieves system hardware and running process/service info
 * If the clipboard is activated and contains anything -> stores to log file
 * Browsing history is retrieved as a JSON data file then dumped into a log file
-* Then using multiprocessing 4 features work together simultaniously: (set to 5 minutes for demo but timeouts and ranges can be adjusted)
+* Then using multiprocessing 4 features work together simultaniously: (Timeouts and ranges can be adjusted)
 * Logs pressed keys
-* Takes screenshots every 5 seconds
+* Takes screenshots every 15 seconds
-* Records microphone in one minute segments
+* Records microphone in 10 seconds segments
 * Takes webcam picture every 5 seconds
 * After all the .txt and .xml files are grouped together and encrypted to protect sensitive data
 * Then by individual directory, the files are grouped and sent through email by file type with regex magic